isalevine/order-payment-graphql-api/README.md

 All primary goals were achieved.
 No stretch goals were achieved within the given timeframe.
 See **Assumptions**, notes under each **Model**, and the **Work Summary** below for more information on design choices, challenges encountered, and refactoring goals.

 ## Highlights
+* **Idempotency implemented for all payment transactions via the use of UUIDs!** This required learning about best practices for implementing idempotency in APIs.
+* **The Order model has its `has_many :payments` relationship expanded with filtering via a `do` block!** Customizing `has_many` blocks is a useful (and often unheard-of) way to add functionality accessible via dot notation, i.e. `Order.payments.successful`.
+* **I learned GraphQL from scratch and created this API in 8 hours!** See the breakdown of time spent at the bottom, in the Work Summary section.

 ## Setup
 Clone this repo.
 You will need **Ruby 2.6.1** and **Rails 5.2.3** installed.

 Run `bundle install` inside the main /order-payment-graphql-api/ directory to install Rails and dependencies.